KCC Trading Standards privacy notice

 How long your personal data will be kept

-We will hold your personal information for no longer than necessary in relation to the purposes for which it was collected – this period of time can change dependent on the applicable legislation.
+We will hold your personal information for no longer than necessary in relation to the purposes for which it was collected – generally this is no more than 7 years from the conclusion of the matter for which it was collected however the period of time can change dependent on the applicable legislation.
 All information will be kept in accordance with our retention schedules.

 All personal information is held securely, and once it is no longer needed, is securely destroyed.